How to spot a kook in surfing

 Kook Spotting

-You can usually spot a surf poser by the clothes and apparel he/she wears, the bold behavior on the beach, and rude attitude towards other fellow surfers, or the way a wannabe surfer enters the water.
+You can usually spot a surf poser by the clothes and apparel he/she wears, the bold behavior on the beach, the rude attitude towards other fellow surfers, or the way a wannabe surfer enters the water.

 Learn how not to be a kook in surfing.